10. SW. – The Album

 When I first heard Arpo, I imagined a planet of warm woodwind tones, humid, echoing percussion, and laser-etched neon synth shards, settling like confetti over a rubbery techno landscape.
 The second Call Super album crisscrosses this alien place, restless as a pinball, fraying the edges of its territory every few minutes.
-The entire album constantly shapeshifts using only a handful of highly specific, evocative tool, erupting in a parade of unexpected delight with every subsequent track, ever remaining as cohesive as it is unique.
+The entire album constantly shapeshifts using only a handful of highly specific, evocative tools, erupting in a parade of unexpected delight with every subsequent track, ever remaining as cohesive as it is unique.

 Arpo provides a guide for its labyrinthine expanse, a clarinet and oboe melody that crops up in various mutated forms throughout the sequence as a melodic helping hand.
 From the opening fanfare to the near-title track Arpo Sunk, on to the final fadeout with Out To Rust, these traditional, physical instruments lend a deeply tactile, kinetic energy to the largely electronic production.
 In those opening seconds, the album might be mistaken for a modern jazz recording, so fully invested in this tactile atmosphere.
 When the beats come in, rubbery, hot, buoyant and ripping at the seams, the experience flips from past to future, dragging collective memory through decades of out-there techno and fourth world jazz to this sleek, high-powered meeting point.